 The disease is caused by parasites called "coccidia."
 Oocysts or eggs of the parasite are taken in with feed and water.
-They attack the wall of the intestine. grow and multiply rapidly and cause damage and inflammation.
-After 4 to 8 days of development in the wall of the intestine many occysts escape with the droppings.
+They attack the wall of the intestine, grow and multiply rapidly and cause damage and inflammation.
+After 4 to 8 days of development in the wall of the intestine many oocysts escape with the droppings.
 These must develop outside the chickens for at least two days (depending upon temperature and moisture conditions) before they can cause disease in other chickens.
 However, another form of the parasite, before it reaches the oocyst or egg stage, may be eliminated in the droppings in great numbers and be immediately infective to other birds.
 This form is important in the control of extremely acute outbreaks of the disease.
-The properties but so may says to dake a cloar tay for a full tare out of the

-It is spread primarily by droppings of infected birds but may be carried to chickens by caretakers, wild birds, other animals, flies, equipment and feed .
-Coccidia of other birds and animals do not cause disease in chickens, neither he chicken species affect other animals.
-Different types of coccidia attack erent portions of the intestine.
-The disease most often seen affects the ceca-(blind pouches), which are often filled with blood.
-Paleness of head and legs, low, of appetite, bloody droppings and droopiness are symptoms that may be observed.
+It is spread primarily by droppings of infected birds but may be carried to the chickens by caretakers, wild birds, other animals, flies, equipment and feed bags.
+Coccidia of other birds and animals do not cause disease in chickens, neither do the chicken species affect other animals.
+Different types of coccidia attack different portions of the intestine.
+The disease most often seen affects the ceca (blind pouches), which are often filled with blood.
+Paleness of head and legs, loss of appetite, bloody droppings and droopiness are symptoms that may be observed.
 Death losses are not great in older birds.
 They may be unthrifty, inactive, show loss of appetite and a diarrhea.